uendriss/easychair-scripts/README.md

 For ECAI-2024, our satellite workshops had the option to allow the authors of papers rejected from the main conference to have their reviews transferred to a specific workshop, so the organisers of that workshop could decide on acceptance based on those reviews rather than having to solicit their own reviews.

-The script `review_transfer.py` will take a list of review transfer requests by authors and produce one list of anonymised reviewes per workshop, which can then be sent to the workshop organisers.
+The script `review_transfer.py` will take a list of review transfer requests by authors and produce one list of anonymised reviews per workshop, which can then be sent to the workshop organisers.

 ## Sample Data